 The FP&A analyst should organize regular meetings and communicate consistently with the different business units to keep up with the latest trends in the market, new and existing projects, short-term and long-term work plans, and expected opportunities in the project pipeline.
-That way, not only can the analyst familiarize himself with the ongoing activities in each team, he is also able to respond quickly to changes in budgets and forecasts with the latest information.
+That way, not only can the analyst familiarize themselves with the ongoing activities in each team, they are also able to respond quickly to changes in budgets and forecasts with the latest information.

 2. Businesses with functional or divisional structures tend to use straightforward modeling

 Out of the four organizational structures, functional and divisional structures are the easiest to build financial and forecasting models on, because of the simplicity of the companies’ departmental structure.
 An FP&A analyst can easily gather data, perform analysis and realize variances, identify data trends, and forecast future performance for each department.

 Sometimes, an FP&A analyst may drill down to as deep as each employee when collecting information for detailed analysis.
 Because all employees are in a single reporting relationship in a functional or divisional structure, the analyst can easily track individual performance, working hours, and expenditures.
 This helps in performing precise analysis on departmental costs, earnings, and productivity, without simply making a lot of assumptions.

 3. Matrix structure companies may incur more estimations on various factors